 But Tally’s new friend Shay isn’t sure she wants to become a pretty.
 When Shay runs away, Tally learns about a whole new side of the pretty world– and it isn’t very pretty.
 The authorities offer Tally a choice: find her friend and turn her in, or never turn pretty at all.
 Tally’s choice will change her world forever…—Simon Pulse, 2005

-In this youth-dominated post-apocalyptic world, people are separated by ugly and pretty.
-Because when you’re pretty, what is there to fight about?
-No more unfair advantages for the tall and attractive for jobs, political office-hell, life in general.
-No more racism and discrimination because everyone looks the same after they ‘turn’ or have the surgery that will make them pretty at age 16.
+When everyone is pretty, what is there to fight about?
+In this youth dominate, post-apocalyptic world the tall and attractive don’t have unfair advantages for jobs, political office-hell, life in general.
+There is no racism and discrimination because everyone looks the same after they ‘turn’ or have the surgery that will make them pretty at age 16.
 But until then you’re ugly.
-You live separated from your family in school dorms in Uglyville till you turn, and then can cross the river and move into Prettyville.
+You live separated from your family in school dorms in Uglyville till you turn, and cross the river and to move into Prettyville.
 No, I didn’t make up those names.
 In Prettyville everyone is pretty and does nothing but party all day.
 How this society thrives or even affords a population that adds nothing to it isn’t explained, but hey you’re pretty now, what do you have to worry about?

 Oh, if only everyone felt that way.
-Tally’s friend Shay has the crazy notion that her ugly ass is fine as she is and runs away to a community of uglies living in nature to avoid getting the surgery.
-Which would have been fine if the authorities didn’t tell Tally that her own surgery was dependent on finding where Shay went and leading them to it.
-A slow anti-climatic adventure ensues as Tally makes her way through the wilderness and ruins of our world to the community of rogue uglies.
+Tally’s friend Shay has the crazy notion that her ugly ass is fine as she is and runs away to a community of uglies who live in nature to avoid getting the surgery.
+Which would have been fine if the authorities didn’t tell Tally that her own surgery was dependent on finding Shay and leading them to her.
+A slow anti-climatic adventure ensues as Tally makes her way through the wilderness and ruins of our present-day world to the community of rogue uglies.